Cozy Peach Kitchen

 I don't see why not.
 The spaghetti needs to be completely covered to cook through all the way.
 Otherwise, the type of sauce shouldn't matter too much.

-Can I omit the plant-based beef?
+Can I omit the plant-based meat?

 What do you serve with this?

-Gold fork lifting strands of spaghetti from a gray bowl
+Gold fork lifting strands of spaghetti from a gray bowl.

 Looking for more pasta recipes?